 In the age of the internet and web you would think that being able to share your information with anyone is given.
 However, it is surprising that nearly all the apps on the list do not allow you to create index cards on one device and continue on another operating system or device.
 Most of the apps are only able to create on a Mac or iPad and then save or sync a file to iCloud - very Apple MacOS iOS centric.

 Only NoteDex and Scrivener allow you to edit on either Mac or Windows - critical if you are working in a team.
 And only NoteDex allows you to do this with real cloud sync - with Scrivener you still have to export a document and import it again.
-Furthermore, NoteDex is the only app that allows you to share a weblink and for your colleague to open and even edit cards on a web-browser - even without having the app.
+Furthermore, NoteDex is the only note card app that allows you to share a weblink and for your colleague to open and even edit cards on a web-browser - even without having the app.

 Another reason why cross platform sync is important is if you are studying and using spaced repetition - you want to be able to create cards on your computer and review them not only on your iPhone, but also for example - on your Android phone or Windows computer.